Work

 Behind the paper screen,

-You hold another paper butterfly aloft,
+you hold another paper butterfly aloft,

-Sunlight wavers in the wind,
+Sunlight wavers in the wind;

-I smile—you never tire of improving
+I smile—you never tire of refining

-The fluttering shapes and motions.
+their fluttering shapes and motions.

 In my drawer, I have collected each iteration.